auth0-blog/angular2-authentication-sample/Readme.md

 # Add authentication to an Angular 2 app

-This is a sample that shows how you can add authentication to an Angular2 app.
+This is a sample that shows how you can add authentication to an Angular2 app using the new router :D

 ## Using it